scikit-rf/scikit-rf/doc/sphinx/source/tutorials/calibration.rst

 Intro
 ---------------

-This page describes how to use **mwavepy** to calibrate data taken from a VNA.
+This page describes how to use **skrf** to calibrate data taken from a VNA.
 The explanation of calibration theory and calibration kit design is beyond the scope of this  page.
 This page describes how to calibrate a device under test (DUT), assuming you have measured an acceptable set of standards, and have a coresponding set ideal responses.

-mwavepy's calibration algorithm is generic in that it will work with any set of standards.
-If you supply more calibration standards than is needed, mwavepy will implement a simple least-squares solution.
+skrf's calibration algorithm is generic in that it will work with any set of standards.
+If you supply more calibration standards than is needed, skrf will implement a simple least-squares solution.

 Calibrations are performed through a Calibration class, which makes creating and working with calibrations easy.
-Since mwavepy-1.2 the Calibration class only requires two pieces of information:
+Since skrf-1.2 the Calibration class only requires two pieces of information:

 *   a list of measured Networks
 *   a list of ideal Networks